Our website uses cookies for statistical purposes.

 10. What are the benefits of a Portugal residence permit?

-The residence permit in Portugal allows a foreigner to access the health services, enjoy the tax benefits, to work and study in Portugal without restrictions.
-Our immigration lawyers in Portugal can offer comprehensive legal advice and support in all the immigration matters.
+The residence permit in Portugal allows a foreigner to access health services, enjoy tax benefits, work and study in Portugal without restrictions.
+Our immigration lawyers in Portugal can offer comprehensive legal advice and support in all immigration matters.

-Our immigration agents can help you with complete information about how to apply for residency in Portugal in 2023.
+Are you interested in relocating to Portugal this year?
+Our immigration agents can help you with complete information about how to apply for residency in Portugal in 2024.